luau-lang/site/src/content/docs/reference/api.md

 Stack manipulation is done within the stack area of the active call frame.
 There is always an implicit top call frame present to use for arguments of the initial call of the thread.

-Stack items can be selected using a stack index:
+Stack items can be selected using an index:

 * Negative indices refer to items counting from the top (-1 is the top element, -2 is one below it)
 * Positive indices refer to items counting from the base of the stack (useful for function arguments, where 1 is the first argument)
+* 0 is not a valid stack index unless explicitly stated to carry a special meaning in the function description
 * `LUA_REGISTRYINDEX` pseudo index of the global registry table
 * `LUA_ENVIRONINDEX` pseudo index of the environment table
 * `LUA_GLOBALSINDEX` pseudo index of the global table